 Social engineering is one of the greatest threats to cyber security in our everyday lives.
 Whether that be at the business level or simply just the individual level it is clear that we are facing an ever growing threat.
-Just in 2020 alone we have been able to see how cyber criminals are exploiting avenues such as the coronavirus or the election in order to deceive people.
-However, the best way to fight social engineering is to understand not just what it is, but the psychology behind it.
+The best way to fight social engineering is to understand not just what it is, but the psychology behind it.

 First off, what is social engineering?

 Simply put social engineering is "the use of deception to manipulate individuals into divulging confidential or personal information that may be used for fraudulent purposes".
 The key words in this definition are "manipulate individuals" which means that social engineering isn't always a simple malware link you can accidently click.
 There will always be a human aspect to it that criminals are trying to exploit.
 They make it personal and real.
 And after years of experience they're good at what they do.
 Additionally, it is important to note that social engineering isn't just limited to the cybersecurity realm.
 Whether you realize it or not you are being engineered everyday through billboards, commercials and all types of media.

 Examples of Social engineering include: